IvanMed1002/IDS-IPSwithLimaCharlie/README.md

 ----------------------------------------------

 8. Get basic info about the session.<br/>
 a.
-Find out what user your implant is running as, and learn it’s privileges.
+Find out what user your implant is running as, and learn it’s privileges.<br/>
 If your implant was properly run with Admin rights, you’ll notice we have a few privileges that make further attack activity much easier, such as “SeDebugPrivilege”.<br/>
 b.
-Identify our implant’s working directory<br/>
+Identify our implant’s working directory.<br/>
 c.
-Examine network connections occurring on the remote system<br/>
+Examine network connections occurring on the remote system.<br/>
 d.
-Identify running processes on the remote system<br/>
+Identify running processes on the remote system.<br/>
-Notice that Sliver cleverly highlights its own process in green and any detected countermeasures (defensive tools) in red
+Notice that Sliver cleverly highlights its own process in green and any detected countermeasures (defensive tools) in red.<br/>
 E. This is how attackers become aware of what security products a victim system may be using.<br/>